-Wrapping up his thoughts on what the current market means for recruiting in 2022, Matt Milano, President of Motion Recruitment, said, "technologists want the whole package.
+Wrapping up his thoughts on what the current market means for recruiting going into 2024, Matt Milano, President of Motion Recruitment, said, "technologists want the whole package.
 Alongside compensation, IT professionals list technical challenges and flexibility for hours or better work/life balance among what matters most in a job offer, as well as company culture and advancement opportunities."

 The theme here is consistent.
 When candidates are juggling multiple interviews and offers, compensation matters, but also all the other elements that are added on to an offer beyond base compensation.
 A great interview process along with specially curated perks can make the difference between someone accepting your offer or going with another.
 What’s the good news?
 Expansion into global talent pools and remote work allow many opportunities for teams to grow in ways they never have before.
 Lean into the growing emphasis on employee happiness and personal development, and continue to find new ways to elevate the employee experience.

 Here at BWBacon Group, we know and live what you are experiencing as an employer or job seeker in Denver, Boulder, Dallas, San Francisco, New York City or any of the other cities we work in.
 We believe great recruiting starts and ends with understanding people.